-The voltmeter indicates the voltage in the electrical system and thereby also the state of the battery.
-While the car is being driven the pointer should be within the black field.
-Should the pointer point to the upper or lower red field when driving, this may indicate some fault in the electrical system, engine speed.
+Do not continue to drive the car with the pointer in the red zone. should be within the black field.
+Should the pointer point to the upper or lower red field when driving, this may indicate some fault in the electrical system.

+Note: While idling with a hot engine the pointer may go into the red field.
+This is not a cause for concern providing the pointer rises to the normal driving range again when you increase the engine speed.
 Note: While idling with a hot engine (especially with air conditioning ON), the pointer may indicate low voltage.
-This is not a cause for concern provided that the indicated voltage increases when you increase pg.
+This is not a cause for concern provided that the indicated voltage increases when you increase engine speed.

+pg.
 14 Starting (ignition) switch, Turn signals